 You can only download a folder if it’s less than 20 GB in size and contains less than 10,000 files.
 Most Dropbox users shouldn’t have a problem with these limitations but power-users might have to work around them by downloading some folders individually.

 How to Download All Files & Folders in your Dropbox at Once

-- First, open Dropbox in the web browser of your choice and sign into your account.
+- First, open dropbox.com in the web browser of your choice and sign into your account.

-All filesin the menu on the left.
+All filesin the leftmost menu.
 If you’re on a smaller device, you’ll first need to click the

 Hamburger menuicon to reveal the menu.